lmc-eu/spirit-design-system/packages/web/src/scss/components/Collapse/README.md

 ## JavaScript Plugin

-For full functionality you need to provide JavaScript which will handle toggling of the Collapse component.
+For full functionality, you need to provide JavaScript which will handle toggling of the Collapse component.

 ```html
 <script src="node_modules/@lmc-eu/spirit-web/js/cjs/spirit-web.min.js" async></script>